lpessin/django_lbry/README.md

   https://lbry.tv
   https://github.com/lbryio

-   * This is a community project
+   * This is a community project.